 Radiators can leak.
 Most often, they are made of an aluminum core joined to plastic side tanks that have the inlets and outlets built-in.
 The seam between the core and the side tanks can sometimes leak and is generally not repairable without specialized equipment.

-The core itself, which is often very thin and relatively fragile aluminum, can also develop leaks.
-Internal or external corrosion can weaken the metal and sometimes, gravel or road debris can strike a radiator hard enough while driving to puncture a coolant passage.
+The core itself, which is often made of very thin and relatively fragile aluminum, can also develop leaks.
+Internal or external corrosion can weaken the metal, and sometimes, gravel or road debris can strike a radiator hard enough while driving to puncture a coolant passage.

 Radiators can also become blocked; leaves and other obstructions can build up in front of the radiator and block airflow.
 Usually, these can be cleaned off with more or less effort.